satya-thirumani/Dragons-Den-UK-Data-analysis/README.md

 Dragons' Den dataset of UK/British TV programm, business reality television series.
-Currently, the data set has information from United Kingdom Dragons' Den season 1 to season 10.

-The dataset has 53 fields/columns and 120+ records.
+Currently, the data set has information from United Kingdom Dragons' Den series 1 to series 21.
+The dataset has 56 fields and 1438 rows.

 - Season Number - Season number

+- Episode Number - Episode number within the season

 - Startup Name - Company name or product name, at the time of pitch

-- Episode Number - Episode number within the season

 - Pitch Number - Overall pitch number